Brandon-Hurst/ADI_EWNA24_CFSDemo/I2C_ADXL343/README.md

 > [!IMPORTANT]
 >
 > 1. Knowing the information above, try to find the location of the symbol `adxl_irq_cfg` in RAM.
-Hint: It's somewhere in the .data segment...
+Hint: It's somewhere in the .data segment...use your double-clicking skills on the regions of memory!
 >
 ![Clicking into RAM](img/elf-mem-layout-ram.png)
 ![Looking at the RAM segments](img/elf-ram-segments.png)